amcaar/ec4docker/README.md

 ## How to use it
 1. Create your front-end and working node docker images.
 2. Edit the _ec4docker.config_ file to configure the cluster.
-3. Use _setup-cluster_ script to start the cluster.
+3. Use _ec4docker_ script to start the cluster.
 4. Enter into the cluster.

 ## Building the docker images